 Any images used on the page should be optimized so that search engines can “read” the image.
 Optimize the most prominent image on the page using the primary keyword, and then use the primary and secondary keywords for any other images.
 Images can be optimized in two ways:

 - File name: Each word should be separated with dashes (-), e.g. front-nine-villa-rentals.jpg

 - ALT text: The alt text should match the file name, without dashes, e.g. Front Nine Villa Rentals

-If you are unable to change the image file name or it’s a very time-consuming process, then only change the most prominent image’s alt text using the primary keyword.
+If you are unable to change image file name or it’s a very time consuming process, then only change the most prominent image’s alt text using the primary keyword.

 They aren’t part of Google’s or Bing’s search algorithm, so I’m not including them as a step.
 However, still use your primary and secondary keywords in the page’s meta keywords.
 Smaller search engines still might use them in their algorithm and you never know when Google or Bing might decide to use them again in their algorithm.

 Inbound linking is considered to be more of an off-page search engine optimization strategy than an on-page, but this tip is worth sharing.
 The more trusted sites you can get to link back to yours using the same linking format as Step 7, the higher your site will rank for that term.
 Inbound links are difficult to get naturally and can be very time consuming.
 If you are able to successfully generate inbound links from specific keywords, don’t overdo it.
 Only 50% of the total inbound links should include keywords as the links.
 A concentration above 50% in combination with a lot of inbound links is a red flag to Google of artificial link building and can result in an “over-optimization penalty” from Google.